nramirez/KataWarrior/readme.md

 I'm a big fan of Codewars.
 It helps me improve my programming knowledge, and stay sharp on things I already know and don't want to forget.
 On the other hand, I also get easily distracted by social media, and news sites such as reddit.

-Kata Warrior helps avoiding these automatic fb/twitter/reddit interactions by forcing the user to complete a  kata and then have access to a period of free time.
+Kata Warrior helps avoiding these automatic fb/twitter/reddit interactions by forcing the user to complete a kata to have access to a period of free time.

 A big part of my inspirations came from Strict workflow, an awesome extension that uses the  pomodoro technique.